|Full Name||Don Willett|

 Don Willett was appointed to the Supreme Court of Texas in August 2005 and elected to a full term in November 2006.

-Before assuming the bench, Justice Willett was a deputy Texas Attorney General and served as chief legal adviser to Attorney General Greg Abbott.
+Before assuming the bench, Justice Willett was a Deputy Texas Attorney General, serving as chief legal adviser to Attorney General Greg Abbott on the complete array of major legal issues confronting Texas.

-From 1996 to 2000, Willett was director of research & special projects for Gov. Bush, and later served as a Bush-Cheney 2000 Presidential Campaign and Transition Team Domestic Policy & Special Projects Adviser
+From 1996 to 2000, Justice Willett was Director of Research & Special Projects for then-Governor Bush, and later was Domestic Policy & Special Projects Adviser to the Bush-Cheney 2000 Presidential Campaign and Transition Team.

-Willett serves as supreme court liaison to the Texas Center for Legal Ethics and Professionalism, the Task Force to Ensure Judicial Readiness in Times of Emergency, and the Court Reporters Certification Board.
+Justice Willett serves as Supreme Court Liaison to the Texas Center for Legal Ethics, the Task Force to Ensure Judicial Readiness in Times of Emergency, the Grievance Oversight Committee, and the Texas Center for the Judiciary.

-Willett has a long history of community involvement, including appointments to the Texas Commission on Volunteerism & Community Service, the Texas Commission on Judicial Efficiency, and the 1997-98 Class of Leadership Austin.
-His board and non-profit service includes the National Fatherhood Initiative, Big Brothers Big Sisters of Central Texas, SafePlace, the Texas Lyceum Association, the national advisory board of ConSource, the advisory board of the Texas Review of Law and Politics, the advisory board of the Federalist Society (Austin chapter), and the Baylor University Council for Institutional Development.
-Willett was a Class XXII member of the Governor's Executive Development Program, and in the 1990s was a senior fellow with the Texas Public Policy Foundation.
-He has also served as a non-resident fellow with the Program for Research on Religion and Urban Civil Society at the University of Pennsylvania.
+Justice Willett has a long history of community involvement, including appointments to the Texas Commission on Volunteerism & Community Service, the Texas Commission on Judicial Efficiency (judicial selection reform task force), and the 1997–98 Class of Leadership Austin.
+His board and nonprofit service includes the National Fatherhood Initiative, Big Brothers Big Sisters of Central Texas, SafePlace, the Texas Lyceum Association, the national advisory board of ConSource (The Constitutional Sources Project), the advisory board of the TEXAS REVIEW OF LAW & POLITICS, the advisory board of the Federalist Society (Austin chapter), the advisory board of the Harlan Institute, and the Baylor University Council for Institutional Development.
+In addition, Justice Willett was a Class XXII member of the Governor's Executive Development Program, and in the mid-1990s was a Senior Fellow with the Texas Public Policy Foundation.
+He has also served as a non-resident fellow with the Program for Research on Religion and Urban Civil Society (PRRUCS) at the University of Pennsylvania.

-Willett's wife, Tiffany, has served in the Texas Senate and also in the White House, where she was education director for the President's Commission on White House Fellowships.
+Justice Willett's wife, Tiffany, has served in the Texas Senate and also in the White House, where she was Education Director for the President's Commission on White House Fellowships.
+She most recently worked for Texas CASA, which advocates for abused and neglected children in the court system.
 They have three young children: Jacob, Shane-David, and Genevieve.